intel-analytics/ipex-llm/docs/docs/ClusterServingGuide/DebugGuide.md

 If you get empty result, aka `[]`, means your input get no return, you could go to `$FLINK_HOME/log/flink-taskexecutor-...log` to check your output.
 If you are sure you have done above check and still get empty result, raise issue [here](https://github.com/intel-analytics/analytics-zoo/issues) and post this log.

 If you get invalid result, aka `NaN`, means your input does not match your model, please check your data shape. e.g. if you use Tensorflow Keras Model, you can use `model.predict(data)` locally to check if it works.
 This test also applies to other deep learning frameworks.

+### Troubleshooting

+1. `Duplicate registration of device factory for type XLA_CPU with the same priority 50`

+This error is caused by Flink ClassLoader.
+Please put cluster serving related jars into `${FLINK_HOME}/lib`.

+2. `servable Manager config dir not exist`

+Check if `servables.yaml` exists in current directory.
+If not, download from [github](https://github.com/intel-analytics/analytics-zoo/blob/master/ppml/trusted-realtime-ml/scala/docker-graphene/servables.yaml).